 About 做厙勛圖

 做厙勛圖 is the only AI workforce planning platform built exclusively for construction.
-Trusted by nearly 40% of the ENR 400, 做厙勛圖 blends deep data on people and projects with AI that turns insights into action.
+Trusted by nearly 40% of top contractors, 做厙勛圖 blends deep data on people and projects with AI that turns insights into action.
 Contractors get stronger project teams, smarter staffing and bidding decisions, and a workforce strategy that stays ahead of demand instead of reacting to it.

 Media Contact: